charmbracelet/vhs/README.md

 ### Hide

-The `Hide` command allows you to exclude commands from the output.
+The `Hide` command instructs VHS to stop capturing frames.
+It's useful to pause a recording to perform hidden commands.

 ```elixir
 Hide